haveno-dex/haveno/docs/installing.md

 ## 3. Connect to Monero stagenet

-The quickest way to get a Monero stagenet running is by connecting to our own shared instance (3a) so you won't have to do anything except mine coins for testing (step 5).
-If you prefer to have total control over the testing instance, you might prefer running your own private Monero stagenet (3b).
+The easiest way to get a Monero stagenet running is by connecting to our own shared instance (3a) so you won't have to do anything except mine coins for testing (step 5).
+If you are testing or developing locally, we suggest you create your own local stagenet (3b).

 ### 3a.
 Join our shared stagenet